ADryInkCartridge/BasicTo-doApp/README.md

 # To-Do List

-This is a todo list without a save state usage (yet) Planning on adding saving functionality but can't do it yet :(
+This is a todo list without a save state usage (yet).
+Planning on adding saving functionality but can't do it yet :(

 ## Getting Started